GenerativeAIandHCI/GenerativeAIandHCI.github.io/reviewing.md

 Reviews should include:

-- A 1-sentence summary of the submission
+- A 1-sentence (< 20 word) summary of the submission
 - Indication of how the submission is aligned with the [workshop Topics and Themes]({% link README.md %})
 - Indication of whether the submission is complete, in the correct format, and reasonably comprehensible.
 - Indication of the potential of the submission to initiate interesting discussion at the workshop.